ihnokim/codepack/README.rst

 When the external service like MongoDB or AWS S3 is set to :code:`source`, the connection information should also be included.

-If it is too annoying to modify configuration file, you can overwrite configuration values with OS environment variables:
+If it is too annoying to modify the configuration file, you can overwrite configuration values with OS environment variables:
 :code:`CODEPACK_<SECTION>_<KEY>=<VALUE>`.
 For example, if the IP address of the MongoDB has changed to localhost,